nicklockwood/RequestQueue/README.md

 Classes
 -----------

-The RequestQueue library consists of two main classes, the RequestOperation and the RequestQueue itself.
+The RequestQueue library consists of two main classes, the RQOperation and the RequestQueue itself.

-The RequestOperation is an NSOperation subclass that wraps a single, asynchronous NSURLConnection.
-You can use the RequestOperation on its own to make a standalone asynchronous request, or you can add it to any ordinary NSOperationQueue.
+The RQOperation is an NSOperation subclass that wraps a single, asynchronous NSURLConnection.
+You can use the RQOperation on its own to make a standalone asynchronous request, or you can add it to any ordinary NSOperationQueue.

-The RequestQueue simplifies managing a queue of RequestOperations and allows for features that are not possible with an ordinary NSOperationQueue, such as LIFO (Last-In, First-Out) queueing (see below for details).
+The RequestQueue simplifies managing a queue of RQOperations and allows for features that are not possible with an ordinary NSOperationQueue, such as LIFO (Last-In, First-Out) queueing (see below for details).

-RequestOperation Properties
+RQOperation Properties
 ----------------------------

     @property (nonatomic, strong, readonly) NSURLRequest *request;

 The original NSURLRequest used to initialise the operation.
-This is deep-copied by the NSURLConnection, so making changes to this request after creating the RequestOperation will have no effect on the RequestOperation, however it can be useful to retain a reference to it for the purposes of identifying the RequestOperation later on.
+This is deep-copied by the NSURLConnection, so making changes to this request after creating the RQOperation will have no effect on the RQOperation, however it can be useful to retain a reference to it for the purposes of identifying the RQOperation later on.

-    @property (nonatomic, copy) RequestCompletionHandler completionHandler;
+    @property (nonatomic, copy) RQCompletionHandler completionHandler;

 This is a block that will be called when the request either completes, fails or is cancelled.
 For details of the callback parameters, check the Callbacks section below.

-    @property (nonatomic, copy) RequestProgressHandler uploadProgressHandler;
+    @property (nonatomic, copy) RQProgressHandler uploadProgressHandler;

 This is a block that will be called periodically as upload data is sent by the NSURLConnection.
 This is mainly useful when transmitting large files to a server where you would wish to display a progress bar, and is generally not applicable for most requests.
 For details of the callback parameters, check the Callbacks section below.

-    @property (nonatomic, copy) RequestProgressHandler downloadProgressHandler;
+    @property (nonatomic, copy) RQProgressHandler downloadProgressHandler;

 This is a block that will be called periodically as data is downloaded by the NSURLConnection.
 This is mainly useful when downloading large files from a server where you would wish to display a progress bar.
 For details of the callback parameters, check the Callbacks section below.

+    @property (nonatomic, copy) RQAuthenticationChallengeHandler authenticationChallengeHandler;

+This is a block that will be called in the event of the server returning an authentication challenge.

     @property (nonatomic, copy) NSSet *autoRetryErrorCodes;